Static Spherical Vacuum Solution to Bumblebee Gravity with Time-like VEVs: Instability, Naked Singularities, and Photon Spheres

-Second, the VEV condition \(b=\sqrt{2/\kappa}\) is such a strict requirement, that any deviation, regardless of how small it is, will ultimately cause the non-trivial solutions degenerate into the Minkowski space-time.
+Second, the VEV condition \(b=\sqrt{2/\kappa}\) is such a strict requirement that any deviation, regardless of how small it is, will ultimately cause the non-trivial solutions to degenerate into the Minkowski space-time.
 This is evident if we observe that \eq{maineq} forces \(\alpha'(r)\) to be zero once \(\kappa b^2\ne 2\) except at \(r=0\).
 Although the seemingly numerical coincidence is maintained once we set \(b=\sqrt{2/\kappa}\) at the classical level, quantum corrections would unavoidably shift the VEV of the bumblebee field \(B_\mu\), and lead the space-time solutions to decay into the flat space-time.
-If we focus on the bumblebee field sector, similar to the situation in quantum field theories, loop corrections in general could modify the form of the potential \(V\to V_{eff}\), for which the location of the minimum can be different from \(0\) as in \eq{vacuumcondition}.
-An immediate consequence is that the VEV gets modified correspondingly \(b\to b_{eff}\ne\sqrt{2/\kappa}\).
+If we focus on the bumblebee field sector, similar to the situation in quantum field theories, loop corrections in general could modify the form of the potential \(V\to V_{eff}\), for which the location of the minimum can be different from \(0\) as in \eq{vacuumcondition}~\cite{Coleman:1973jx}.
+An immediate consequence is that the VEV gets modified correspondingly \(b\to b_{eff}\ne\sqrt{2/\kappa}\), and hence no non-trivial solutions are admitted.
 Put differently, the non-trivial solutions with \(b=\sqrt{2/\kappa}\) are not stable once quantum fluctuations are taken into account.
+Consequently, we conclude again that the solutions with non-zero time-like VEVs in this work are unstable.
 Of course, this argument fails if, because of some unknown mechanisms of the theory of QG, \(b\) is \emph{fine-tuned} to be exactly \(\sqrt{2/\kappa}\), which holds to any order of quantum corrections; or, the gravity coupling constant \(\kappa\) would also change by QG corrections such that \(b_{eff}=\sqrt{2/\kappa_{eff}}\) throughout.
-However, even without full understanding of the QG theories, we believe that these mechanisms preventing the non-trivial solutions from decay are quite impossible.
+However, even without full understanding of the QG theories, we believe that these mechanisms preventing the non-trivial solutions from decay are quite impossible, since such fine-tuning seems to be extremely artificial.

 In summary, even each of the two arguments above may be invalid once a complete theory of quantum gravity is taken into account, they, put together, still strongly imply the non-existence of a non-trivial solution with any value of \(b\) in the case of time-like VEVs studied in our work.